codepath/android_guides/Implementing-Pull-to-Refresh-Guide.md

 ## Overview

-In Android, the common "pull to refresh" UX concept is not built in to a ListView.
+In Android, the common "pull to refresh" UX concept is not built in to a ListView/RecyclerView.
 However, many Android applications would like to make use of this concept for their feeds.
 This is useful for all sorts of feeds such as a Twitter timeline.
 This effect can be achieved using the `SwipeRefreshLayout` from the [support library](http://developer.android.com/tools/support-library/index.html), which was recently introduced and back-ported to all versions down to Android API level 4.

 <img src="https://i.imgur.com/6BecRWd.gif" height="400" />&nbsp;
 <img src="https://i.imgur.com/PtY0Ju1.gif" height="400" />